Ethanlloyd21/Portfolio/README.md

 # Portfolio
-Unit 01 HTML, CSS, and Git Homework: Portfolio
+How to make a simple Portfolio using basic HTML, CSS, and Git.

 # Installation